Funan: Apex and decline of Funan

 The first inscription in the Khmer language is dated shortly after the fall of Funan.
 A concentration of later Khmer inscriptions in southern Cambodia may suggest the even earlier presence of a Khmer population.
 Despite absence of compelling evidence as to the ethnicity of the Funanese, modern scholar Michael Vickery has stated that "on present evidence it is impossible to assert that Funan as an area and its dominant groups were anything but Khmer".

-Rump states elsewhere
+Disintegration

 According to British Historian Robert Nichol, When Funan kingdom collapsed under Khmer invasions, during the year 680, the Sailendra Dynasty set up rump states of Funan in the small kingdoms of Sarawak in Borneo across the South China sea, from Funan.
 He also posited blood relations with the Visayans in the Philippines with the Vijaya of Sarawak which in turn cause them to be related to Funan people as well as the Srivijaya Empire.

 Legacy

 The "King of the mountain" was the monarch of Funan.
 There was a mountain regarded as holy.
 Mountain in Khmer sounds similar to Funan.

 The Java-based Sailendras claimed that the Funan monarchs were their ancestors.
 Cambodia was taken control of after a sojourn in Java by Jayavarman II.

 The "Mountain Kings" of Funan were claimed as the forebears of the Malacca Sultanate and Brunei Sultanate.